ancapinty88/OpenCartProject/README.md

 ##### Exit criteria:
 - All test cases have been executed
 - The unresolved bugs/defects have low priority
-- No detected major risks remained un-mitigated
+- No detected major risks remained unmitigated
 - All resolved bugs have been retested and approved by the testers
 - All business requirements have been covered by test cases
 - All business requirements have been met